 What does it mean to travel, have your life in a suitcase, bring everything you own with you at all times?
-It means that you need to pack your bags accordingly.
+It means that you need to learn how to pack a suitcase accordingly.

-This is the #1 tip, the most important one, the greatest one I could ever give you: bring as little as you possibly can with you.
+This is the #1 tip on how to pack a suitcase, and the most important one.
+The greatest one I could ever give you: bring as little as you possibly can with you.
 At all costs.

 There are things that you need to carry with you wherever you go and whatever the time frame.